 6. Posting Scores

 a.
-Play day scores shall be posted by the Weekly Tournaments, Wednesday 9-Hole or Saturday Ladies Chairperson or her designated representative from the PGPCC professional staff.
+Play day scores shall be posted by the Wednesday Tournaments Chairperson, 9-Hole or Saturday Ladies Chairperson or her designated representative from the PGPCC professional staff.

 b.
 It is the responsibility of the Interclub Representative or her designated representative from the PGPCC professional staff to post all interclub scores as directed by the respective Interclub association.